decentraland/documentation/content/creator/sdk7/debugging/report-bug.md

 ## Feature Requests and Suggestions

-If you have suggestions for adding new functionality or features rather than reporting a problem, please use the [Decentraland Discord Server](https://dcl.gg/discord) and post a message in the [Creator Hub Channel](https://discord.com/channels/417796904760639509/1288888172318560326) instead of creating a GitHub Issue.
+If you have suggestions for adding new functionality or features rather than reporting a problem, please join the [Decentraland Discord Server](https://dcl.gg/discord) and post a message in the [Creator Hub Channel](https://discord.com/channels/417796904760639509/1288888172318560326) instead of creating a GitHub Issue.